Ph.D. Computational and Mathematical Engineering, Stanford University

 One of my reasons for choosing Brown was its unique curriculum and educational philosophy.
 During my time at Brown I was able to obtain both bread and depth of study.
 My major (or "concentration" as they are called at Brown) was in Applied Mathematics, with a focus in physical sciences (physics and earth science).
 At the same time, I sampled courses across a range of disciplines including history, anthropology, economics, and philosophy.

 During my junior year, I spent the spring semester studying abroad in Scotland at the University of Edinburgh.
 Edinburgh was a great place to spend my semester abroad; the city is beautiful, walkable, and full of history.
 Edinburgh is often considered the birthplace of geology, so I was fortunate to take two courses in the university's School of Geosciences.

-After a couple of years in the working world (read more about it here), I'm back in academia.
+After a couple of years in the working world (read more about it here), I returned to academia.

-I am currently a graduate student at Stanford University working toward a Ph.D. in Computational and Mathematical Engineering.
+I completed by graduate studies at Stanford University, earning my Ph.D. in Computational and Mathematical Engineering in June 2018.
 I received funding from a Stanford Graduate Fellowship in Science and Engineering, which provides three years of funding for graduate study.
 As a part of the PhD program requirements, I completed a Master of Science degree in Computational and Mathematical Engineering, which was conferred in June 2015.